-The travel & transportation budgeted expenses include cost for the staff milage reimbursement as well as the operating experience for the agency van (gas, license tabs, and repairs).
+The travel & transportation budgeted expenses include the cost for staff milage reimbursement as well as the operating experience for the agency van (gas, license tabs, and repairs).
 We have accommodated for a return to in-person meeting travel with the encouragement of using telepresence as appropriate.